ROCm/rocSOLVER/docs/source/userguide_logging.rst

 most one host thread.
 When using rocSOLVER's multi-level logging setup, it is recommended to create a separate ``rocblas_handle`` for each host thread.

+Calling any of these logging functions, especially ``rocsolver_log_begin`` and ``rocsolver_log_end``, while another rocSOLVER routine is running on another thread may lead to undefined behaviour and is not recommended.

 Note that trace logging is not designed for multiple host threads and will likely result in garbled trace trees if rocSOLVER routines are called from multiple threads.